kevinfAAA/kevs-portfolio-project-1-DRAFT/README.md

 [Go to the top](#table-of-contents)

+## Google Develop Tools
+For each HTML section I created and used CSS to style I would save it and see how it looked in the browser window.
+I used Google Developer Tools to test bug fixes on the fly.
+Google Developer Tools was really important when making the website responsive as it easily allowed me to view the website at different media screen sizes.

 ##	The W3C Markup validation Service

+I used [W3C Markup Validator](https://validator.w3.org/#validate_by_input+with_options) to check for any errors within my HTML page.

+### Errors Found:

+1. Error: Element li not allowed as child of element div in this context.
+(Suppressing further errors from this subtree.)
+- From line 103, column 13; to line 103, column 16.
+- Error fixed.

+2. Error: Element li not allowed as child of element div in this context.
+(Suppressing further errors from this subtree.)
+- From line 104, column 13; to line 104, column 16.
+- Error fixed.

+3. Error: Element li not allowed as child of element div in this context.
+(Suppressing further errors from this subtree.)
+- From line 105, column 13; to line 105, column 16.
+- Error fixed.

+4. Error: No p element in scope but a p end tag seen.
+- From line 108, column 13; to line 108, column 16
+- Error fixed.

+5. Error: End tag section seen, but there were open elements.
+- From line 159, column 5; to line 159, column 14
+- Error fixed.

+6. Error: Unclosed element div.
+- From line 158, column 9; to line 158, column 13
+- Error fixed.

+7. Error: Unclosed element div.
+- From line 77, column 9; to line 77, column 24
+- Error fixed.

+### Warnings Found:

+1. Warning:  Section lacks heading.
+Consider using h2-h6 elements to add identifying headings to all sections.
+- From line 46, column 9; to line 46, column 35.
+- Warning not fixed.

 ##	The W3C CSS validation Service

+I used [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) to check for any errors within my CSS page.

+### Errors Found:

+1. 178 - #qgis img - Value Error : margin center is not a margin value : 0 center
+- Error fixed.
+2. 186 - #qgis a - Value Error : margin center is not a margin value : 0 center
+- Error fixed.
+3. 201 - #fme img - Value Error : margin center is not a margin value : 0 center
+- Error fixed.
+4. 208 - #fme a - Value Error : margin center is not a margin value : 0 center
+- Error fixed.
+5. 223 - #arcgis img - Value Error : margin center is not a margin value : 0 center
+- Error fixed.
+6. 230 - #arcgis a - Value Error : margin center is not a margin value : 0 center
+- Error not fixed.
+7. 484 - .form-section, .social - Value Error : float clear is not a float value : clear
+- Error fixed.

+### Warnings Found:

+1. 335	#left-g a - Same color for background-color and border-top-color
+- Warning not fixed.
+2. 335	#left-g a - Same color for background-color and border-right-color
+- Warning not fixed.
+3. 335	#left-g a - Same color for background-color and border-bottom-color
+- Warning not fixed.
+4. 335	#left-g a - Same color for background-color and border-left-color
+- Warning not fixed.
+5. 352	#right-g a - Same color for background-color and border-top-color
+- Warning not fixed.
+6. 352	#right-g a - Same color for background-color and border-right-color
+- Warning not fixed.
+7. 352	#right-g a - Same color for background-color and border-bottom-color
+- Warning not fixed.
+8. 352	#right-g a - Same color for background-color and border-left-color
+- Warning not fixed.

 ##	Am I responsive?

+I used [Am I Responsive](http://ami.responsivedesign.is/) to view how my website is displayed on different media viewports.
+The results suggust a poor User Experience.
+This will hopefully be rectified in future updates.

 ##	Manual Testing